Skip to main content

 Importantly, this means that every kan complex is a quasicategory!
 This tells us that quasicategories allow us to treat spaces and categories on equal footing4!

-In particular, quasicategories give us a setting where we can “do homotopy theory” to categories, and if you remember back to the main post about $\infty$-categories, and how they solve the formal issues with model categories, that’s exactly what we were looking for!
+In particular, quasicategories give us a setting where we can “do homotopy theory” to categories, and if you remember back to the main post about -categories, and how they solve the formal issues with model categories, that’s exactly what we were looking for!

 Here’s another tentative definition.
 If this reminds you of the tentative definition of a “homotopy theory” from the last post, you have good instincts.